Approximation of multipartite quantum states and the relative entropy of entanglement: The relative entropy of entanglement and its regularization in infinite dimensions

 The main advantage of the entanglement monotone $\widehat{E}$ is its global lower semicontinuity.
 It is this property that is used in \cite{SE} to show that $\widehat{E}_{sq}(\rho)=0$ for any separable state $\rho$ in $\S(\H_{A_1A_2})$, while the same property for the function $E_{sq}$ obtained by direct generalization of the finite-dimensional definition is hard to prove (until it's proven that $\widehat{E}_{sq}=E_{sq}$) because of the existence of countably-non-decomposable separable states in infinite-dimensional bipartite systems (Remark 10 in \cite{SE}).

-Since the relative entropy of entanglement $E_R$ is a continuous entanglement monotone on the set of states of a $n$-partite quantum system composed of finite-dimensional subsystems, Proposition \ref{E-prop} shows that \begin{itemize} \item the universal extension $\widehat{E}_R$ is a lower semicontinuous entanglement monotone on the set of states of an infinite-dimensional $n$-partite quantum system; \item $\widehat{E}_R(\rho)=E_R(\rho)$ for any state $\rho$ in $\S_{\rm f}(\H_{A_1..A_n})$; \item $\widehat{E}_R$ is the convex closure of $E_R$ (considered as a function on the set $\,\S_{\rm f}(\H_{A_1..A_n})$), it is explicitly determined for any state $\rho$ by the expression (\ref{ue-exp}) with $E=E_R$ via arbitrary sequences $\{P^k_{A_s}\}_k\subset\B(\H_{A_s})$, $s=\overline{1,n}$ of finite rank projectors strongly converging to the unit operators $I_{A_s}$. \end{itemize}
+Since the relative entropy of entanglement $E_R$ is a continuous entanglement monotone on the set of states of a $n$-partite quantum system composed of finite-dimensional subsystems, Proposition \ref{E-prop} shows that \begin{itemize} \item the universal extension $\widehat{E}_R$ is a lower semicontinuous entanglement monotone on the set of states of an infinite-dimensional $n$-partite quantum system; \item $\widehat{E}_R(\rho)=E_R(\rho)$ for any state $\rho$ with finite rank marginal states; \item $\widehat{E}_R$ is the convex closure of $E_R$ (considered as a function on the set $\,\S_{\rm f}(\H_{A_1..A_n})$), it is explicitly determined for any state $\rho$ by the expression (\ref{ue-exp}) with $E=E_R$ via arbitrary sequences $\{P^k_{A_s}\}_k\subset\B(\H_{A_s})$, $s=\overline{1,n}$ of finite rank projectors strongly converging to the unit operators $I_{A_s}$. \end{itemize}

 The regularization of $\widehat{E}_R$ is defined in the standard way:

 where $\rho^{\otimes m}$ is treated as a state of the $n$-partite quantum system $A^m_1...A^m_n$.

 For an arbitrary state $\rho$ in $\,\S(\H_{A_1..A_n})$ the monotonicity of $E_R$ under selective unilocal operations (which follows from Lemma \ref{LL} at the end of Section 4.3) implies that